Last Updated: March 26, 2020

 Mobile-Friendly: It is certain that most customers will buy from you on mobile.
 So make sure to enhance your store’s on-the-go purchase experience, whether you make the website responsive, build a separate mobile website, or an app.

 Housing all the above-mentioned features on your online grocery supermarket is a challenge, which definitely will take lots of time, effort, and investment.
 The best approach to go about this challenge is to build your grocery store with a technology solution (readymade script) that offers most of these features by default and allows you to easily add unique features.

-At FATbit Technologies, we have developed a similar product called Growcer that enables entrepreneurs to instantly launch a feature-rich online grocery store.
-With the freedom to customize a compelling mobile app, it offers everything that a grocery store needs to implement unique functionalities.
+At FATbit Technologies, we have developed a similar product called Growcer that enables entrepreneurs to instantly launch a feature-rich online grocery store, it offers everything that a grocery store needs to implement unique functionalities.

 Now, let’s discuss the challenges you will face when running an online grocery business and its possible solutions.

 As mentioned earlier, the unique challenges this business model presents are due to the nature of grocery products, which are either perishable or intended for immediate consumption.
 Let’s discuss the major ones in detail: